GStreamer/gstreamer/Playback+tutorial+4+Progressive+streaming.markdown

 ```

 `deep-notify` signals are emitted by `GstObject` elements (like
-`playbin2`) when the properties of any of their children elements
+`playbin`) when the properties of any of their children elements
 change.
 In this case we want to know when the `temp-location` property
 changes, indicating that the `queue2` has decided where to store the
 downloaded